Phuishere/Multitasking-Chatbot-Not-You/README.md

     - Multi-user use-case
     - Make the system more scalable

-2. Whisper AI for online transcripting purpose

-3. A more complex agentic system using MCP:
+2. A more complex agentic system using MCP:
+    - Changes to functions:
+        + email (parsing JSON)
-    - Fix functions: email (parsing JSON), Googling (DuckDuckGo is limited)
+        + Googling (DuckDuckGo is limited)
-    - More functions: RAG (try using PostgreSQL as vector database? instead of LLaMa Index?), etc.
+        + RAG (try using PostgreSQL as vector database? instead of LLaMa Index?)
     - Other mini and trivial function:
         + Multi-modal: a Coca model to describe text or using the built-in multi-modal models
         + Test out the reasoning-function calling paper (with reasoning chain associated with functions)

-4. Dockerize the project
+3. Dockerize the project

-5. Package it (?)
+4. Package it (?)

-6. Trivia:
+5. Trivia and advanced stuff for later development:
     - Add memory using Database for the model
     - Testing Jan-Nano function calling and searching ability
     - Reimplementing prompts and agentic features from scratch